Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Integrability: Beyond the linear regime

 and by computing $\Omega_{\nu} = \partial \mathcal{H}/\partial J_\nu$.

 From Eq.~\eqref{eq:V(u)} it follows that, close to the poles of $V(u)$ one has

 where $\Delta_\nu$ is the same stability parameter defined in Eq.\,\eqref{eq:Deltanu}.
-As shown in Fig.\,\ref{fig:Potential}, the resonant modes with $\Delta_\nu < 0$ correspond to finite amplitude oscillations, while off-resonant frequencies result in oscillations with vanishing amplitude, whose effect is negligible at large $N$.
-Instead, the inversion points $u_\nu^\pm$ of the resonant modes $\nu = 0, \cdots, \mathcal{N}-1$ will approach $\omega_\nu^2$ and $\omega_{\nu+1}^2$ respectively in the thermodynamic limit.
+As shown in Fig.\,\ref{fig:Potential}, the resonant modes with $\Delta_\nu < 0$ correspond to finite amplitude oscillations, while off-resonant modes result in oscillations with vanishing amplitude, whose effect is negligible at large $N$.
+Instead, the inversion points $u_\nu^\pm$ of the resonant modes $\nu = 0, \cdots, \mathscr{N}-1$ will approach $\omega_\nu^2$ and $\omega_{\nu+1}^2$ respectively in the thermodynamic limit.
 As shown in App.\,\ref{app:action}, at the leading order in $N$ one has

-where $\bar{H}(J_\mathcal{N})$ corresponds to the Hamiltonian of the classical degree of freedom.
-Finally, for the resonant modes $\nu = 0, \cdots, \mathcal{N}-1$, one can write
+where $\bar{H}(J_\mathscr{N})$ corresponds to the Hamiltonian of the classical degree of freedom.
+Finally, for the resonant modes $\nu = 0, \cdots, \mathscr{N}-1$, one can write

-As expected, we find a quasi-periodic motion in which the frequency $\Omega_\mathcal{N} = O(1)$ of the classical-mean field motion, see Eq.~\eqref{eq:mathcaHetab} coexists with the resonant frequencies $\Omega_\nu \sim (\ln N)^{-1}$, $\nu = 0, \dots, \mathcal{N}-1$.
-This prediction has been compared with the numerics for the single resonance case $\mathcal{N}=1$ in Fig.~\ref{fig:SpectrumRes} where the spectral density of the observable $m^2(t)$ is analyzed.
+As expected, we find a quasi-periodic motion in which the frequency $\Omega_\mathscr{N} = O(1)$ of the classical oscillations of $\bar{\eta}$, coexists with the resonant frequencies $\Omega_\nu \sim (\ln N)^{-1}$, $\nu = 0, \dots, \mathscr{N}-1$.
+This prediction has been compared with the numerics for the single resonance case $\mathscr{N}=1$ in Fig.~\ref{fig:SpectrumRes} where the spectral density of the observable $m^2(t)$ is analyzed.
 This case corresponds to an unbroken effective permutational symmetry.
 Thus, a clear scale separation is observed, as the dynamics is the superposition of two different frequencies and the classical motion can be seen as a fast beat on top of the slow resonant dynamics.
 The resonant mode $|\bar{\eta}_0|$ will periodically return small, with a period $\Omega_0^{-1} \sim \ln N$.